shaile511/BMI-Calculator-using-Flutter/README.md

 How's it different from the already existing myriad of applications?
 Well, this has neumorphic design which enhances the look and feel of the application.
-Its interactive in a sense which provides feedback on your BMI level.
+Its interactive in a sense which provides motivational feedback on your BMI level.
+This consists of customized flutter widgets and the UI is inspired from the design posted by Ruben Vaalt.